Press Releases November 14, 2019

 New for the R4140i and R4150i sprayers, ExactApply™ is an 'intelligent' solution that combines the ability to change spray nozzles manually from the cab or automatically depending on application rate and speed.
 It can also maintain droplet size while changing speed through the use of pulse width modulation (PWM) technology up to 30 Hz.

 With ExactApply, each nozzle is controlled individually via GPS based section control.
 Furthermore, with PWM enabled, turn compensation ensures that application rates remain consistent across the full boom width even when turning the sprayer.
-ExactApply technology enables savings in crop protection products, while at the same time yield can be increased by up to three per cent by reducing under/overdosing to a minimum.
+ExactApply technology enables savings in crop protection products, while at the same time yield can be increased by reducing under/overdosing to a minimum.

 To reduce non-productive time on the road, the sprayers also feature a new 50 km/h transmission option.